How It Works

 Critic Score - Metacritic User Score

-Compares critic reviews against Metacritic's cross-platform user ratings.
-Metacritic includes console and PC players, often reflecting a broader gaming audience.
+Compares critic reviews against Metacritic's broader cross-platform user audience.

 Combined Disparity